fischem69/opseu549.github.io/index.md

 ---
 Welcome!

 How quickly times change!
 We are all struggling to find ways to cope with this new situation.
-And some of us are struggling more.
-Compass, the company that runs our cafeteria and food services have laid off all workers.
+And some of us are struggling more:
+- All food service workers have been laid off.
+Compass, the company that runs our cafeteria and food services, emailed the not.
 Eurest, the company that is in charge of cleaning the premises, has laid off all workers